Cerchie/my-site-and-blog/posts/how-to-fuel-and-fund-your-reading-hobby.md

 Yup!
 Giving you permission right here to drop that book in the middle of it if you get bored.
 If you want to read a lot, you've got to have internal motivation, and forcing yourself to finish a book that's boring to you, page by page, will take up your valuable reading time.
-You may not have much of it.

  ### Go by authors.